TCKAN:A Novel Integrated Network Model for Predicting Mortality Risk in Sepsis Patients: Methods

 \subsection{Data Preprocessing}

 Based on the Sepsis-3 definition\cite{36}, we selected sepsis patients from the MIMIC-III and MIMIC-IV datasets who had a SOFA score of 2 or higher, as illustrated in Figure~\ref{fig:figure 2}.
 Initially, we excluded patients under the age of 16 and those with corrupted data.
 We also eliminated patients with suspected infections occurring more than 24 hours before or after ICU admission, due to the ambiguous timing of their infection diagnoses, which could compromise the study's accuracy.
 Furthermore, we excluded patients with ICU stays shorter than 24 hours, as their incomplete clinical data insufficiently support the model.
 Additionally, patients who underwent cardiac, thoracic, or vascular surgery were omitted because their unique surgical treatments and care requirements could adversely affect the model's generalizability.
 For sepsis patients with multiple hospital admissions, we used data from their initial admission.
+We extracted a total of 10,567 patients from the MIMIC-III dataset (1,190 positive cases and 9,377 negative cases) and 11,540 patients from the MIMIC-IV dataset (1,274 positive cases and 10,266 negative cases).

 Using these criteria, we extracted patients' constant and temporal data, along with diagnostic ICD coding information, from the MIMIC-III and MIMIC-IV databases.
 Constant data includes basic demographic information like gender, age, and weight, which provides essential background on the patients.
 Temporal data encompasses detailed physiological signs and laboratory test results recorded during the ICU stay, such as temperature, heart rate, blood pressure, respiratory rate, hemoglobin levels, and white blood cell count, reflecting the immediate health status and condition changes of the patients.
 Additionally, diagnostic ICD codes were transformed into vector representations via graph embedding methods, allowing for a comprehensive integration of patients' constant characteristics, temporal features, and diagnostic information.
-Table \ref{tab:Table 1} provides a detailed listing of the features extracted from the temporal and constant data.
+The patient features extracted from the MIMIC-III and MIMIC-IV databases were obtained using SQL queries.
+Table \ref{tab:Table 1} provides a detailed listing of the features that were selected and extracted using SQL methods from the temporal and constant data available in the MIMIC-III and MIMIC-IV databases.